Calls for Submissions

 Transfigured Lit – Open Call for Flash Fiction

 A new Flash Fiction Journal Rooted in Christ seeks stories of 1,000 words or less by Christian writers.
 All genres are welcome.
 Stories don’t necessarily have to be “religious,” but must not have any cussing, sex, etc. We are especially interesting in reading flash with a literary quality to it.
 Submit by email, no fee.
-See our submission guidelines for more info: https://transfiguredlit.wordpress.com/submit
+See our submission guidelines for more info: transfiguredlit.wordpress.com/submission-guidelines

 ___________________________________